worldbank/dime-standards/dime-coding-standards/guidance_note_peer_code_review.md

     - Verifying computational reproducibility consists of ensuring that the reviewer can reproduce exactly the outputs (statistical tables and/or data visualizations) in the submitted package by running the exact package of code and data shared with the reviewer.
     - Further, in order to assess reproducibility, the submission package must include a **de-identified** version of the dataset - otherwise the code will not be eligible for verification of computational reproducibility.
 4. The actual peer code review activity takes place over the course of one week, which includes:
-   - A hybrid **kickoff session** to outline the process, and assign code review partners
+   - A hybrid **kickoff session** to outline the process, and assign code review partners.
+Attendance for this session is **OPTIONAL** for those who have previously participated in the peer code review.
    - A hybrid **group review session** with technical support from DIME Analytics.
 Pairs work together, and answer questions to allow each other to review their submitted code.
+Attendance for this session is **MANDATORY** - Analytics will facilitate a separate meeting for participants and their reviewers in case the scheduled time does not work.

 5. Reviewers review the code using the following resources:
    - **All packages:** [Main Feedback Checklist](https://github.com/worldbank/dime-standards/blob/master/dime-coding-standards/checklists/Reviewer%20Feedback%20Checklist.pdf)